 Based in Auckland, this new program examines how social and environmental factors shape political and ecological dimensions of identity and culture, and how New Zealanders from many different backgrounds are envisioning and creating a shared future.
 A number of topics explored during the semester include the history of colonization, the treaty and the truth and reconciliation process that shape contemporary life, Maori protest and social movements, key strategies used to address sustainability, and many more economic and environmental issues.

 Social Dimensions of Environmental Change

 Field Research Methods and Investigation

 Adaptive Ecosystem Management

 Workshop in Fiction, Poetry, and Creative Nonfiction

-Creative Writing in Political, Social, and Historical Context neighborhood development are examined in the context of dominant ideology and perspectives of people who challenge it.
+Creative Writing in Political, Social, and Historical Context

 Inequality in America: A Political Economy Approach